-When the person has completed the course, the provider will update the Construction Training Register and you should automatically receive the grant payment.
+When an individual has completed the course, the provider will update the Construction Training Register and you should automatically receive the grant payment.

-Please contact our customer services team if your payment is not received within one month of completing the course.
+Please contact our Customer Services team on 0344 994 4455 if your payment is not received within one month of completing the course.

-If your training provider has not yet completed the CITB ATO approval process, you will need to apply through CITB Online within 20 weeks of completing the course.
+If your training provider has not yet completed the CITB ATO approval process, you must apply for grant through CITB Online within 52 weeks of completing the course.

 Have you sent us your bank details?

 Grants are paid by bank transfer.
 If we do not hold your current bank details, please complete and submit the secure online Bacs Direct Credit Authorisation Form to receive grant payments